Skip to product information

 Pairing Recommendations

-• Food Pairings: Georgian Fire garlic pairs exceptionally well with a variety of foods.
+• Food Pairings: This garlic pairs exceptionally well with a variety of foods.
 It complements robust meats such as beef and lamb, and can also elevate the flavors of roasted vegetables and hearty stews.
 Its intense flavor is balanced by ingredients like tomatoes, citrus, and herbs, making it a versatile addition to many recipes.

-• Wine and Beverage Pairings: The strong flavor of Georgian Fire garlic pairs well with bold wines such as Cabernet Sauvignon or Syrah, which can stand up to its intensity.
+• Wine and Beverage Pairings: The strong flavor of this garlic pairs well with bold wines such as Cabernet Sauvignon or Syrah, which can stand up to its intensity.
 For a more refreshing contrast, consider pairing it with a crisp white wine or a light beer to balance the heat.

 Cultivation Requirements